Housing Solutions for Families and Individuals Experiencing Homelessness

 The funds are intended to support the creation of 150-200 new units of housing for households leaving temporary housing.
 This will require alliances that combine the development capacity of the non-profit housing network with homeless shelters and other service providers to create housing opportunities in four categories:

-1) A housing development currently owned by a non-profit housing organization (or a LIHTC partnership) with vacancies that can be set aside for homeless households if capital needs are addressed.
+1) A housing development currently owned by a non-profit housing organization (or a Low-Income Housing Tax Credit partnership) with vacancies that can be set aside for homeless households if capital needs are addressed.

-2) A project that is currently in development that will create new units that can be set aside for homeless households and could be brought online more quickly but for a funding gap.
+2) A development under construction that will create new units that can be set aside for homeless households and could be brought online more quickly but for a funding gap.

 3) A new development that will house households experiencing homelessness “at scale,” i.e. converting an existing facility such as a motel, hotel, or other multi-family building.

 Despite efforts to develop new homes with permanent supportive services and to promote the Housing First model, emergency shelter providers attest that shelters will continue to be necessary for the next several years.
-A portion of the $23 million will be used statewide to invest in shelters to allow them to meet CDC guidelines for congregate housing.
+A portion of the CARES Act funding will be used statewide to invest in shelters to allow them to meet CDC guidelines for congregate housing.

 Critical considerations to determine whether your organization will sponsor a project with new units and/or shelter improvements: